Pinaka-Pani-18/Hacktoberfest-Projects-Hub/.github/ISSUE_TEMPLATE/documentation_update.md

 ---
-name: Documentation Update
+name: 📄 Documentation Update
 about: Suggest updates or improvements to project documentation
-title: "[DOCS] - "
+title: "📄 [DOCS] - "
 ---

 **Description**